nubenetes/awesome-kubernetes/docs/GoogleCloudPlatform.md

 * [youtube: GKE Autopilot - Fully Managed Kubernetes Service From Google 🌟](https://youtu.be/Zztufl4mFQ4)
 * [insights.project-a.com: Using GitHub Actions to deploy to Kubernetes in GKE 🌟](https://insights.project-a.com/using-github-actions-to-deploy-to-kubernetes-122c653c0b09)
 * [faun.pub: How to automate the setup of a Kubernetes cluster on GCP](https://faun.pub/how-to-automate-the-setup-of-a-kubernetes-cluster-on-gcp-e97918bf41de) Using Ansible to install, setup, and configure a Google Kubernetes Cluster (GKE) on Google Cloud Platform (GCP).
+* [Kubernetes Cloud DNS](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns#vpc_scope_dns) GCP now makes it easy to query DNS for Kubernetes services across multiple clusters from anywhere inside the VPC!
+The less stuff users have to run in their clusters, the more they can use for their own apps.
+It was always problematic to make users admin their own DNS.

 ## Anthos.
 Google's Hybrid And Multi-Cloud Platform
 - [Anthos 🌟](https://cloud.google.com/anthos/)